cozyrohan/RasPi_Rover/README.md

 ## Description:
 My Raspberry Pi Zero W Rover Control project came into existence when I saw a chassis from a trashed AWS DeepRacer Kit [including an esc, steering servo, and a 7.4v lipo] laying around in a parts bin.

 The moment I saw it, I knew I had to bring it to life.
-Missing were the transmitter/controller and the reciever/pwm generators.
+The transmitter/controller and the reciever/pwm generators were missing.
 I set out to do this project with MINIMAL hardware overhead.
 Instead of buying a transmitter and reciever, I wanted to use only parts around the workshop.
 Thus, I scrounged a PS4 controller from a friend, an RPi Zero W (with bluetooth) and a usb power bank.
 Thus the project was started and completed a few weeks later.

 ## Key Features: